SDI LaFarga Copperworks

-Over the last quarter-century, the company has continued to grow and diversity its offerings.
-The La Farga Group, a holding company, was created in 2003 and identified under the trademark of La Farga Group (LFG) in 2006.
+The company has continued to grow and diversify its product offerings.
+The LaFarga Group, a holding company, was created in 2003 and identified under the trademark of LaFarga Group (LFG) in 2006.

-In 2014, SDI increased its capacity to make steel by 40 percent with the purchase of a steel mill in Columbus, Mississippi.
+SDI increased its capacity to make steel by 40 percent in 2014 with the purchase of a steel mill in Columbus, Mississippi.
 The company also operates two state-of-the-art paint lines and a rail-welding facility.

 SDI’s next project is a $1.7 billion greenfield flat roll steel plant in Texas.
 This facility is designed to have product size and quality capabilities beyond that of existing electric-arc-furnace flat roll steel producers, competing even more effectively with the integrated steel model and foreign competition.